After writing the poem, "Running the Race," I knew that I wanted and needed to run ....

 It sure helped to inspire me to get running.
 I ran the 2009 Boston Marathon and then took a break from running.
 I started running again in June 2010 and had a great run of races and PR's and feeling at the top of my game.
 March 2011 with my nephew's suicide, I ran right off of my healing path.

 I returned to the roads after 4/15/13 ...
-I had a great run of 9 races in 9 months with two PR's but was an injury waiting to happen without cross training and without partnering with a great muscular therapist.
+I had a great run of 9 races in 9 months with two PR's but was an injury waiting to happen without cross training and without listening to my body from the inside out.

 This morning Tom and I did our plank, crunches and clams and our morning meditation.
 In my meditation I observed the anxiety and discomfort and terror I felt growing up.
 I used to project those feelings onto some present day issue but this morning I was able to put those feelings right where they belonged: in the past.
 I breathed.
 I felt Tom's breathing next to me and felt the joy - the absolute joy of being alive and having survived paralytic polio and 9 years of violence and terror.
 I stated my gratitudes and affirmations.